-(2) A schematic of all sources and associated treatment plants and entry points, purchased interconnections, and the relative locations of the points of entry into the distribution system.
+(2) A schematic of all sources and associated treatment plants and entry points, purchased interconnections and the relative locations of the points of entry into the distribution system.

-(3) For each entry point, a description of system operations, including whether the entry point provides water continuously, whether each source provides water continuously, whether sources are alternated or blended and on what cycle or blending ratio, and whether the blending ratio is consistent.
+(3) For each entry point, a description of system operations NORMAL OPERATING CONDITIONS, including whether the entry point provides water continuously, whether each source CONTRIBUTING TO THE ENTRY POINT provides water continuously, AND whether sources are alternated or blended and on what cycle or blending ratio, and whether the blending ratio is consistent.
+FOR ALTERNATED SOURCES, INCLUDE THE OPERATION SCHEDULE FOR EACH SOURCE.
+FOR BLENDED SOURCES, INCLUDE A DESCRIPTION OF THE RANGE OF BLENDING RATIOS.

-(4) A description of how all sources and entry points are included in routine compliance monitoring.
+(4) A description of how all PERMANENT sources and PERMANENT entry points are included in compliance monitoring.

-(b) The plan must include the sample siting plans and monitoring plans required under other sections of this chapter, including the total coliform sample siting plan required under § 109.701(a)(5); the monitoring plan for disinfectants, DBPs and DBP precursors required under §

-109.701(g); the lead and copper sample site location plan required under § 109.1107(a)(1); and the source water sampling plan required under §109.1202(h).
+(b) The plan must include the sample siting plans and monitoring plans required under other sections of this chapter, including the total coliform sample siting plan required under § 109.701(a)(5) (relating to reporting and recordkeeping), the monitoring plan for disinfectants, DBPs and DBP precursors required under § 109.701(g), the lead and copper sample site location plan required under § 109.1107(a)(1) (relating to system management responsibilities) and the source water sampling plan required under § 109.1202(h) (relating to monitoring requirements).

 (c) The water supplier shall review and update the plan at least annually and as necessary to reflect changes to facilities or operations.
-The date of each update shall be recorded on the plan.
+The date of each update must be recorded on the plan.

-(d) The water supplier shall submit the initial plan.
+(d) BY (EDITOR'S NOTE: THE BLANK REFERS TO 1 YEAR AFTER THE EFFECTIVE DATE OF THIS FINAL-FORM RULEMAKING.), The THE water supplier shall submit the initial plan TO THE DEPARTMENT.
 The water supplier shall review the plan annually and submit an updated plan to the Department, if revisions are made.
 These plans are subject to Department review and revision.